jxmesito/codepath_homework/README.md

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?

+I used GCP to deploy it.

 <img src="Capture1.PNG">

 ### Dionaea Honeypot Deployment (Required)

 **Summary:** Briefly in your own words, what does dionaea do?

+The dionaea established the server of the honeypot and implemented the configurations.

 <img src="Capture2.JPG">